RobinQu/soq/README.md

 ##TODO

 * Data source support for store
-* Group conditions
 * Improving performance of Collection internal
 * Improving traversal of logic tree by reducing the context gradually

 ##Changes
 * 2012-3-12 16:24
 	* Better support for reserved words
+* 2012-3-14 21:50
+	* Group conditions

 ##Contacts
 You can find me: